-Our family law attorney with 20+ years experienced has served families in Chandler, Tempe, Mesa, Gilbert, and Scottsdale, and other cities in the Maricopa County for child custody & visitation and other family law matters
+Our family law attorney with 20+ years experienced has served families in Chandler, Tempe, Mesa, Gilbert, and Scottsdale, and other cities in the Maricopa County for Parenting Time (Child Custody) & visitation and other family law matters

-In Arizona, courts are willing to allow parents to reach their own agreements as to child custody and parenting plans in almost all circumstances.
+In Arizona, courts are willing to allow parents to reach their own agreements as to Parenting Time (Child Custody) and parenting plans in almost all circumstances.
 Of course, parents are sometimes not able to reach an agreement, in which case the court must decide.

-Arizona child custody law is guided by the principles that children benefit from regular, frequent, and ongoing contact with both parents, and that the court’s primary concern should be the health, welfare, and safety of children.
+Arizona Parenting Time (Child Custody) law is guided by the principles that children benefit from regular, frequent, and ongoing contact with both parents, and that the court’s primary concern should be the health, welfare, and safety of children.
 Arizona law does not favor either mothers or fathers in custody considerations.
 Both parents are presumed at the outset of the custody determination to have equal rights to custody.
 Within this framework, courts in the valley and surrounding counties must take into account all circumstances of each case and may consider any relevant information.

 Who gets the rights for legal decision-making for their child?